Practice questions

 (a).

-Use the change of base formula.
-Change the base to $e$ as there is an $e$ in the log.
-(You can also change the base to 10).
+Use the change-of-base formula.
+Change the base to $e$, since there is an $e$ in the logarithm.
+(You can also change the base to $10$.)

 $\log_\pi(e)=\dfrac{\ln(e)}{\ln (\pi)}$